mshadian/UbuntuCloudImageFetcher/README.md

 - **List all supported Ubuntu releases**: Fetches and lists all currently supported Ubuntu releases for `amd64` architecture.
 - **Get the current LTS version**: Identifies and returns the latest Ubuntu LTS version for `amd64` architecture.
 - **Get sha256 checksum**: Returns the sha256 checksum of the `disk1.img` item for a specified Ubuntu release and `amd64` architecture.
+Note: if there are multiple versions for the given release, the latest version is considered.

 ## Requirements